Approach

 Will the University provide guidance for unit-level planning?

-Yes, the University will provide guides and resources to assist units in developing their own strategic plans and unit-level strategies that align with and support the institutional plan.
-More information will be shared as it becomes available.
+Yes, the University will provide guides and resources to assist units in developing their own strategic plans that align with the institutional plan.
+These were shared with unit leads and can also be found on the web presence for the Office of Planning, Assessment, and Institutional Research.

 How has the Penn State community been involved in shaping the strategic plan?